JennEYoon/datasciY/so/README.md

 # Move Sheet1
 wb0.Worksheets(1).Move()
-# The new worksheet become the ActiveWorkbook.
+# The new worksheet becomes the ActiveWorkbook.
 Save it as a new Excel file.
 excel.Application.ActiveWorkbook.SaveAs(r'C:\python\so\sheet1.xlsx')

 # Move Sheet2